austinzheng/austinzheng.github.io/_posts/2015-09-29-swift-generics-pt-2.md

 If a conforming type is generic, you can also use the type parameters to help define the associated types:

 {% highlight swift %}
-// Gourmand Wolf is a picky eater and will only eat their favorite food.
+// Gourmand Wolf is a picky eater and will only eat his or her favorite food.
 // Individual wolves may prefer different foods, though. class GourmandWolf<FoodType> : FoodEatingType {
   var isSatiated : Bool { return false }